 Get personalized support for your family

-Once you’ve familiarized yourself with common warning signs, a few simple guidelines can go a long way toward spotting issues with drug use earlier rather than later.
-It’s also a good idea to explore our Drug Guide for substance-specific information.
+Once you’ve familiarized yourself with common warning signs of teen drug use, a few simple guidelines can go a long way toward spotting an issue earlier rather than later.
+It’s also a good idea to explore our Drug Guide for more substance-specific signs of use.

 Use Your Nose.
 Have a real, face-to-face conversation when your son or daughter comes home after socializing with friends.
 If there has been drinking or smoking, the smell will be on their breath, on clothing and in their hair.